Saksham03/Elemental/README.md

 ## 4. Making the Eyelashes
 This waas probably the most fun part for me personally.
-I developed a thinking of how varioust oolbox functions could be employed for various use cases, and was proud of the result that came out of this process.
+I developed a thinking of how various toolbox functions could be employed for a variety of use cases, and was proud of the result that came out of this process.
 1. I start, again, with an icosphere.
 For the top part, I first again apply a power curve :

 | ![](captures/eyelash_step1.jpg) | ![](captures/eyelash_step1_2.jpg) | ![](captures/eyelash_step1_3.jpg) |
 |:--:|:--:|:--:|
 | *Starting with an icosphere.
 Again.* | *For demonstration, taking off the bottom* | *Added a power curve* |

-2. Next, I wanted to give the lashes to this structure.
+2. Next, I wanted to add the lashes on to this structure.
 For this, I used a saw-tooth curve:

 | ![](captures/func_sawtooth.jpg) <br> **+** <br> ![](captures/eyelash_step1_3.jpg)|= <br>![](captures/eyelash_step1_4.jpg) |
 |:--:|:--:|